biemond/biemond-orawls/README.markdown

 ### resourceadapter
-__orawls::resourceadapter__ Add a Resource adapter plan for File, FTP, Aq , DB or JMS with some entries when you set the defaults hiera variables
+__orawls::resourceadapter__ Add a Resource adapter plan for File, FTP, AQ, MQ, DB or JMS with some entries when you set the defaults hiera variables

     $default_params = {}